The Ireland squad for the tour to South Africa has been named

 There are South Africans playing for every Irish province with Leinster now coached by Jacques Nienaber, the mastermind behind the Springboks’ rush defence.
 He has been blamed for Leinster’s lack of attacking cohesion in the post-Johnny Sexton era which has flamed the enmity between supporters.
 Even Zombie has changed hands with South Africans now chanting the song at every opportunity.
 They’ve replaced Zombie in the chorus with “Rassie”, forcing his image into the heads of those who’d rather not think about the divisive coach.
 Two Tests – in Pretoria on 6 July and Durban a week later – won’t settle the score.
 If anything it will exacerbate what is quickly becoming rugby’s hottest rivalry.

-South Africa don’t do friendlies and this will be their opportunity to gain revenge for their defeat ain the pool stage of the world cup.
+South Africa don’t do friendlies and this will be their opportunity to gain revenge for their defeat in the pool stage of the world cup.
 They appear to have much better strength in depth in the pack, and particularly the front rows where a heavy burden will fall on Porter and an almost 37 year old Cian Healy.
 Gibson Park and Keenan have been the heart beat of the Ireland team since the World Cup, and their absence will be keenly felt.
 Whereas this is the end of a very long season for the Irish players, South Africa will be gearing up for their southern hemisphere Championship.
 However Farrell doesn’t do excuses and the team pulled off a near miracle away series win against the All Blacks last time around.

 Here’s hoping they can do it again!